AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/tips-minimizing-database-growth.md

 discoiquuid: 89441336-babc-4d1f-9053-d1566cd42d22
 ---

-# Tips for minimizing database growth{#tips-for-minimizing-database-growth}
+# Tips for minimizing database growth {#tips-for-minimizing-database-growth}

 Long-lived processes store process data in the AEM forms database.
 The growth of the AEM forms database can be minimized using a few easy process design and product configuration strategies.